Microsoft expects Windows unit to miss revenue outlook on coronavirus impact

-(Reuters) - Microsoft Inc said on Wednesday it does not expect to meet its quarterly revenue forecast for its Windows and personal computing business as a result of the coronavirus outbreak, sending its shares down more than 1% in after-market trading.
+(Reuters) - Microsoft Inc said on Wednesday it does not expect to meet the third-quarter revenue forecast for its ‘more personal computing’ business, as a result of the coronavirus outbreak, sending its shares down more than 1% in after-market trading.

-The company said the remaining elements of its fiscal third-quarter outlook were unchanged.
+The company said its remaining third-quarter outlook was unchanged.

 "Although we see strong Windows demand in line with our expectations, the supply chain is returning to normal operations at a slower pace than anticipated," the company said in a statement. (prn.to/2VlmHTI)